kristopolous/2019-november-novel/readme.md

 Has the world gone mad?
 The secret of humanity is that it was never sane to begin with.
 So here I am, at a startup.
 This month I shall increase the absurdity, heighten the contradictions, defy the gambits of rationality, all while expecting nothing and pretending as hard as I can that it's not just theatrical wanderings into the future.

-The signal to noise ratio is crucial.
+But the signal to noise ratio is crucial.
 Nonsense needs clean, transmittable purity to be captured and valued.
+The dance must be seen to work.